joseeden/All-Things-Docker-and-Kubernetes/lab40-Kubernetes_Basics/README.md

 ```

 When you delete your cluster, make sure to double check the AWS Console and that the Cloudformation stacks (which we created by eksctl) are dropped cleanly.

+## Next step

+Head on the next lab to learn more about multi-container pods!